smishra677/reconcILS/reconcILS/Experiments.md

 By the end of the run, you will have four types of files:

 1. **Reconciliation Results**
-   - `<folder_name>_1_results.csv`: Records all the gene trees, along with event numbers (i.e., number of duplications, NNI, and losses) required for reconciling each gene tree with the species tree (True_process <DupCoal>, reconcILS, DLCpar, and ete3).
+   - `<folder_name>_1_results.csv`: Records all the gene trees, along with event numbers (i.e., number of duplications, NNI, and losses) required for reconciling each gene tree with the species tree (True_process <Dupcoal>, reconcILS, DLCpar, and ete3).

 2. **Timing**
    - `<folder_name>_1_time_result.csv`: Timing for ete3 and reconcILS.